aakhmetz/COVID19-Replication-He-et-al-2020/README.md

 ---------
 **Thank you for your interest!**

-Few words of caution: We would like to note that our code is not supposed to work out of box, because the links used in the notebooks were user-specific, and our main intention was to show the relevance of the methods used in our paper.
+Few words of caution: We would like to note that our code is not supposed to work out of box, because the links used in the notebooks were user-specific, and our main intention was to show the relevance of our methods.